11ty/11ty-website/src/docs/dev-server.md

 {% tableofcontents %}

 Eleventy 2.0 bundles a brand new default development server.
+Check out the [`11ty/eleventy-dev-server` repository on GitHub](https://github.com/11ty/eleventy-dev-server).

-At time of release, this new server:
+At time of release, this new server helps Eleventy by:

-* Reduced dependencies from 349 to 202
+* Reducing dependencies from 349 to 202
-* Reduced `node_modules` size 🏋️ from 81.7 MB to 36.3 MB
+* Reducing `node_modules` size 🏋️ from 81.7 MB to 36.3 MB
-* Faster `npm install` times, decreased by 85%
+* Faster `npm install` times by 85%
 * No unresolved `npm audit` errors or warnings 👀

 ## Options